LeonLow97-Sandbox/javascript-data-structures-and-algorithms/17-graphs/README.md

 - The function should find in the adjacency list the key of vertex2 and push vertex1 to the array.
 - Don't worry about handling errors/invalid vertices.

+## Removing an Edge

+- This function should accept 2 values, vertex1 and vertex2.
+- The function should reassign the key of vertex1 to be an array that does not contain vertex2.
+- The function should reassign the key of vertex2 to be an array that does not contain vertex1.
+- Don't worry about handling errors/invalid vertices.